ASU 2018 Acceptance Rate: Class of 2022

-So, you’re thinking about applying to Arizona State University (more often referred to simply as 'ASU'), and you’re curious about your chances of admission.
-Well, we’re here to help!
-Of course, there are a lot of factors in the admissions process, and it’s impossible to accurately predict whether you’ll be admitted or not.
+So, you’re thinking about applying to Arizona State University (more often referred to simply as ‘ASU’), and you’re curious about your chances of admission.
+There are a lot of factors in the admissions process, and it’s impossible to accurately predict whether you’ll be admitted or not.
 However, the most important factors in the admissions game are your GPA and test scores.
-So, using those as a measure, we can give you an estimate of your chances.

 With an acceptance rate of 83%, admission to ASU is somewhat competitive.
 Based on our analysis, to have a good chance of being admitted, you need to be at the very top of your class and have an SAT score of close to 1200, or an ACT score of around 25.